OCR-tech/CubeOCR/README.md

 CubeOCR is an easy-to-use OCR tool designed to extract text from scanned documents, PDF files, or images.
 Simply select a text area, perform OCR, and be ready to paste anywhere.

 1. Select a text area on the screen.
-2. Click the "OK" button after the OCR conversion
+2. Click the "OK" button after the OCR conversion.
-3. Paste the editable text to other applications
+3. Paste the editable text to other applications.

 **Note**: CubeOCR application is available for [[download]](https://ocr-tech.github.io/CubeOCR) and installation directly on your system.